JJF1962/Amazon_Vine_Analysis/README.md

 ## Deliverable 2 Determine Bias of Vine Reviews
 It was usedg either PySpark to complete Deliverable 2.
 It was Filtered the data and created a new DataFrame or table to retrieve all the rows where the total_votes count is equal to or greater than 20 to pick reviews that are more likely to be helpful and to avoid having division by zero errors later on.
-Filter the new DataFrame or table created in Step 1 and create a new DataFrame or table to retrieve all the rows where the number of helpful_votes divided by total_votes is equal to or greater than 50%.
+Filter the new DataFrame or table created in Step 1 and create a new DataFrame or table to retrieve all the rows where the number of helpful_votes divided by total_votes is equal to or greater than 50%.as you cansee in the attached Vine_Review_Analysis.ipynb

-If you use the SQL option below, you’ll need to cast your columns as floats using WHERE CAST(helpful_votes AS FLOAT)/CAST(total_votes AS FLOAT) >=0.5.
-Filter the DataFrame or table created in Step 2, and create a new DataFrame or table that retrieves all the rows where a review was written as part of the Vine program (paid), vine == 'Y'.

-Repeat Step 3, but this time retrieve all the rows where the review was not part of the Vine program (unpaid), vine == 'N'.

-Determine the total number of reviews, the number of 5-star reviews, and the percentage of 5-star reviews for the two types of review (paid vs unpaid).

 ## Summary